cwbuecheler/embeddable-test/README.md

 I used Vite to scaffold the React app because it's quick and easy, its server is faster than most other options, it's not as complex as Next.js&mdash;which felt like overkill for this particular project&mdash;and it supports TypeScript out of the box.

+#### State

+I'm opting to just use component state and not set up a store with something like [Redux](https://redux.js.org/) / [Mobx State Tree](https://github.com/mobxjs/mobx-state-tree) / [Zustand](https://github.com/pmndrs/zustand).
+I'm not against using app state but you can do a lot in modern React without it, and particularly given that our entire app is two pages (and one of them is just this readme), something more complex isn't needed here.

 #### Routing

 I opted not to spend time setting up React Router and instead implemented an extremely simple component switcher via `useState` mainly just to make the app look a little more fleshed out.
 Most of the time I'd be using an out-of-the-box router like Next.js's.